Sai Kruger Accused Of Stealing Purses Of At-Risk Women In Grocery Stores

 FORT COLLINS, Colo.
 (CBS4) – Fort Collins police say a 24-year-old man stole more than a dozen purses between May and June.
 Police arrested Sai Kruger in early July.

-They say Kruger would take the victim’s purse from a grocery store shopping cart and then would buy items with their money.READ MORE: Power At DIA Now Restored After Causing Flight Delays & Headaches
+They say Kruger would take the victim’s purse from a grocery store shopping cart and then would buy items with their money.READ MORE: United Airlines Involved In Deal To Buy 100 Electric Planes

-Among the 14 incidents, police say half involved a woman older than 75 years.READ MORE: Jeffrey Apprill Arrested After Dead Mother Found Decomposing In Boulder County Home
+Among the 14 incidents, police say half involved a woman older than 75 years.READ MORE: Citizens To Help With Enforcing Denver Urban Camping Ban As Part Of Street Enforcement Team

 Kruger faces several charges including theft, identity theft and criminal possession of a financial device.
 He might face more charges, police say.

 “Imagine your own mother or grandmother simply shopping for groceries and finding her purse with her wallet, keys, phone, glasses, and more had been stolen,” said Criminal Investigation Division Lt.
-Jerrod Kinsman.MORE NEWS: Child Tax Credit Latest: How To Use The IRS's Update Portal
+Jerrod Kinsman.MORE NEWS: Despite Recent Rain, Drought In Western Colorado Has Become Even Worse

 Anyone with more information about Kruger or about unreported purse thefts is asked to contact Detective Dustin Wier at 970-221-6895.
 People who wish to remain anonymous may also contact Crime Stoppers of Larimer County at 970-221-6868.